-The Company currently has six directors, two of which Mark E. Jones III, and Nicholas Appleyard are also NEOs.
+The Company currently has seven directors, with Mr. Appleyard also being an NEO.
 A description of the compensation paid to the Company's NEOs who also act as directors is included in the "Summary Compensation Table".
+Only Mr. Jones and Mr. Appleyard are not considered to be independent directors.

-The Company established an annual fee of \$12,000 to each director, excepting those whom are executives of the Company whom do not receive additional compensation to act as a director, for their services in their capacity as directors.
+The Company established a fee of \$500 per month to each director, excepting those whom are executives of the Company whom do not receive additional compensation to act as a director, for their services in their capacity as directors.
 Additionally, the Company considers the contributions of the directors to the Company's affairs, including special assignments or services as a consultant or an expert, and pays the directors compensation it considers appropriate for the circumstances.
-Due to spending constraints during the 2018 fiscal year no compensation was paid to directors.